 This provider has strong support for OpenWRT and multiple other types of routers.
 NordVPN offers a full walkthrough for getting the VPN set up and running, conveniently located in their site’s help pages.

 Read our full NordVPN review.

 - SPECIAL OFFER: 3-year plan (75% off - link below)

 CyberGhost is a fantastic VPN to use if you want balanced features, fast speeds, and strong security.
-Users have full access to over 1,200 servers in 60 different countries from the moment their account is activated, providing all the speed and non-local IP address you could ever need.
+Users have full access to over 5,900 servers in 90 countries from the moment their account is activated, providing all the speed and non-local IP address you could ever need.
 No matter if you’re bypassing censorship blockades or just trying to stream movies from foreign countries, CyberGhost can keep your data secure (and it does it without complicated setups, as well).

 CyberGhost uses strong privacy practices to keep you safe online, starting with 256-bit AES encryption on all data along with a zero-logging policy on traffic, time stamps, and IP address.
 DNS leak protection and an automatic kill switch are standard with the company’s custom software for most platforms, as well.

 CyberGhost supports router installs through multiple encryption types for OpenWRT, DD-WRT, and other router firmwares.